 But what does School A do with its increased revenue (from raising tuition)?
 As Bowen’s Rule says, it spends all of it to improve the school.
 These improvements could be new facilities, better professors, or new student programs, but – regardless of what School A buys – it will raise future costs.
 Buildings require maintenance, tenured faculty are hard to fire, and new programs require operating funding.

-Furthermore, as I’ve explored in a previous post, colleges must also compete for prestige.
+Furthermore, as we’ve explored in a previous post, colleges must also compete for prestige.
 If School A improves its campus, School B must find a way to compete.
 School B must build new facilities to entice students to come, it must raise pay to keep professors from leaving, and it must provide added programs to keep up.
 Even though School B isn’t raising tuition this year, it might need to next year to compete.
 Thus, even when schools try to survive with lower tuition, they may still need to increase tuition yearly to compete with other institutions.

 How Do We Escape the Bennett Hypothesis 2.0?